ttm/mass/notes.md

 * Refazer ADa e SaRa? bonds?
 Melhorar trenzinho?
 Vibra e treme (subst pelo art on vibratos?)?
 * deixar somente o ruidosa faixa 4
 * make list of musical pieces done with mass in a wiki page
+* add about the implementations with HRTF in the sec 3: maybe make a musical piece using only IID and ITD and using HRTFs.

 Extra:
 * How much is the deviation of the notes in the